kausar-fatima/Flutter-Mini-Projects/README.md

    flutter pub get

-4. Firebase Setup (For the Firebase Integration Project) Go to the Firebase Console and create a new project.
+4. Firebase Setup (For the Firebase Integration Project)

+   Go to the Firebase Console and create a new project.
    Add an Android/iOS app to your Firebase project and follow the instructions to download the google-services.json or GoogleService-Info.plist file.
    Place the google-services.json (for Android) in the android/app directory.
-Place the GoogleService-Info.plist (for iOS) in the ios/Runner directory.
-Enable the necessary Firebase services (Authentication, Firestore, etc.) in the Firebase Console.
+   Enable the necessary Firebase services in the Firebase Console.

-Usage
+### Usage

 Run the project

 flutter run

 For the Firebase project, make sure to configure the backend URL in your Dart code:

 final String firebaseUrl = 'https://your-project-id.firebaseio.com';
-Project Structure
-plaintext

-flutter-mini-projects/
-├── project_1/
-│   ├── lib/
-│   └── ...
-├── project_2/
-│   ├── lib/
-│   └── ...
-├── project_with_firebase/
-│   ├── lib/
-│   ├── android/
-│   ├── ios/
-│   └── ...
-└── README.md
-Contributing
+### Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project